openid/fapi/fapi-2_0-security-profile.md

 2. Key scope: single purpose keys are recommended.
 For example, it is not recomended to use the same key for signing and encryption.
 See
 Section 5.2 of [@NIST.SP.800-57pt1r5] for further guidance.

+3. Stateful credentials: It is recommended that implementers consider the trade-offs between stateful and stateless credentials, such as access tokens.
+In the event of a key compromise, the use of stateless tokens signed by the compromised key could enable an attacker to forge tokens.
+This risk can be mitigated if all tokens are stateful, meaning there is a mechanism to validate each token's active status through a central authority or database.

+However, stateless tokens offer significant advantages.
+They carry all necessary information within themselves, improving performance by removing the need for server-side database lookups and eliminating central session data storage.
+Additionally, they can be parsed and validated by resource servers directly, without further authorization server involvement.
+This enhances scalability and flexibility, particularly in scenarios where the authorization server and resource server are not co-located or managed by the same entity (as discussed in the introduction to [@!RFC9608]).

+4. Credential linking: When multiple credentials are issued as part of the same authorization, it is recommended that their relationship be explicitly established and recorded.
+This way, if one credential in a linked set is compromised, all related credentials can be revoked.

 # Privacy considerations

 There are many factors to be considered in terms of privacy when implementing